Skip to content

 }

 Set MINIMAX_API_KEY.
 Shortcuts: openclaw onboard --auth-choice minimax-global-api or openclaw onboard --auth-choice minimax-cn-api.
-The model catalog defaults to M2.7 only.
-On the Anthropic-compatible streaming path, OpenClaw disables MiniMax thinking by default unless you explicitly set thinking yourself. /fast on or params.fastMode: true rewrites MiniMax-M2.7 to MiniMax-M2.7-highspeed.
+The model catalog defaults to M3 and also includes the M2.7 variants.
+On the Anthropic-compatible streaming path, OpenClaw disables MiniMax M2.x thinking by default unless you explicitly set thinking yourself; MiniMax-M3 (and M3.x) stays on the provider’s omitted/adaptive thinking path by default. /fast on or params.fastMode: true rewrites MiniMax-M2.7 to MiniMax-M2.7-highspeed.

 Moonshot AI (Kimi)